awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Java.md

     //Step 3: Calculate signature
     /**
-     * Step 3 of the AWS Signature version 4 calculation.
+     * Step 3 of the &AWS; Signature version 4 calculation.
 It involves deriving
      * the signing key and computing the signature.
 Refer to
      * http://docs.aws.amazon
      * .com/general/latest/gr/sigv4-calculate-signature.html